OpenWealth/OpenWealth/CustodyServices/Docs/EntityModel.md

 ## Account

 An account is an entity that describes a basket/container of financial instruments.
 Each account must be associated to a customer (typically the account holder and beneficial owner) and is usually enclosed in a portfolio.
-An account must by identified by a unique reference, the account number.
-It shuld also have an [IBAN](https://en.wikipedia.org/wiki/International_Bank_Account_Number) - International Bank Account Number - associated to it.
 There mainly two types of accounts:

 - Cash Account
 - Safekeeping Account

+An account must by identified by a unique reference, the account number.
+Most cash accounts (and some safekeeping accounts) should also have an [IBAN](https://en.wikipedia.org/wiki/International_Bank_Account_Number) - International Bank Account Number - associated to it.

 The cash account is as commonly understood a container for holdings of a currency.
 In this case the currency can be looked at as the financial instrument identified by its ISO3 currency code.
 In the case of a cash account the ladder holds only one financial instrument.
 The safekeeping account is commonly used es a container for exchange traded instruments.
 The financial instrument is typically identified by an [ISIN](https://en.wikipedia.org/wiki/International_Securities_Identification_Number) - International Securities Identification Number.
 However there are many more instrument types that need to be considered, such as OTC products, like FX Forwards, currency & interest swaps, cryptocurrencies etc.